 The cruising industry is the fasted growing segment in the travel industry.
-It provides meals, viagra buy drugstore activities and multiple travel locations.
+It provides meals, activities and multiple travel locations.
 Cruising has become popular with all age groups.

-Here are some interesting safety facts brought to light, look along with my comments:
+Here are some interesting safety facts brought to light, along with my comments:

 - NCL has 11,000 cameras on their ships, sharing every public space.
 Recently, it caught footage of a woman who fell overboard into the Gulf of Mexico.
 Since she was alone in her cabin, the footage showed there was no foul play.
 Great to hear!